naveen7252/nuls-smart-contract-maven-plugin/README.md

-- By defauly, plugin runs agaisnt NULS testnet but can be asked to run against Mainnet with <mode> parameter.
+- By default, plug-in runs agaisnt NULS testnet but can be asked to run against Mainnet with <mode> parameter.
 More information on the mode in goals section

 ### Plug-in Goals